 How long do the appointments last?

-SPORTS THERAPY: Your initial appointment will last between 45 and 55 minutes, and follow ups are 40 minutes.
+OSTEOPATHY: Your initial appointment will last up to 45 minutes (or 55 minutes for some specific appointments), and follow ups between 25 and 30 minutes.

 Do I need to bring anything with me?